-Two periods of cost-push inflation – 2008 and 2011.
+This shows two periods of cost-push inflation in the UK – 2008 and 2011.
 These periods of cost-push inflation proved relatively temporary because the economy was in recession.

 Different measures of inflation indicate cost-push inflation

-In 2011, CPI inflation reached 5%, however, if we exclude the effect of taxes (CPI-CT)inflation was 3%.
-If we also excluded affect of higher import prices (from devaluation) inflation would have been lower.
+In 2011, CPI inflation reached 5%, however, if we exclude the effect of taxes (CPI-CT) inflation was 3%.
+If we also excluded the effect of higher import prices (from devaluation) inflation would have been even lower.

 In the 1970s, there is evidence that temporary cost-push inflation fed into permanently higher inflation.
 This is partly because workers demanded higher wages in response to growing inflation.

 In the 1970s, inflation was caused by the rapid rise in oil prices, and also rising nominal wages.
 Workers had greater bargaining power to demand higher wages.